 Come with us and you will see

 This, our town of Halloween!

 Disney starts to decorate for Halloween in the middle of August, and within days the Magic Kindom will be fully decorated for Halloween fall fun!
 You will see bright colored flowers replaced with hues of red, orange, and yellow, not to mention pumpkins, pumpkins, pumpkins!
-This year we start seeing decorations on August 9th, with the first party happening on the 12th.
+Typically we start seeing decorations in the first week of August, with the first party happening on the 11th.

 In this town we call home

 In this town, don’t we love it now?

 - Did you know that there are more than 150 hand-carved pumpkins around the Magic Kingdom?

 - Each wreath down Main Street, U.S.A. has roughly 20 mini pumpkins!

 - There are 125 Mickey pumpkins around the Magic Kingdom

 - Each decoration is handmade by Disney Cast Members